Home

 #Finlands #parliament #votes #NATO

-HELSINKI, May 17 (Reuters) - Finland's parliament on Tuesday overwhelmingly accepted a proposal to apply for membership of the NATO navy alliance in a historic policy shift prompted by Russia's invasion of Ukraine.
+HELSINKI, Could 17 (Reuters) - Finland's parliament on Tuesday overwhelmingly approved a proposal to apply for membership of the NATO navy alliance in a historic coverage shift prompted by Russia's invasion of Ukraine.

-President Sauli Niinisto and the government decided formally on Sunday that Finland would apply for membership but the choice was pending parliament's approval.
+President Sauli Niinisto and the federal government determined formally on Sunday that Finland would apply for membership but the choice was pending parliament's approval.

 Register now for FREE limitless access to Reuters.com